gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-2d-drawimage.md

 Title: WebGL Implementing DrawImage
 Description: How to implement canvas 2d's drawImage function in WebGL

-This article is a continuation of <a href="webgl-3d-orthographic.html">WebGL orthographic 3D</a>.
-If you haven't read that I suggest <a href="webgl-3d-orthographic.html">you start there</a>.
+This article is a continuation of [WebGL orthographic 3D](webgl-3d-orthographic.html).
+If you haven't read that I suggest [you start there](webgl-3d-orthographic.html).
 You should also be aware of how textures and texture coordinates work please read [WebGL 3D textures](webgl-3d-textures.html).